 Spaghetti squash is one of the varieties of winter squash.
 It is delicious, healthy, and easy to make!

-As you can see on the picture below it is a long and large shaped yellow squash, that usually weighs between 2 to 4 pounds.
+As you can see in the picture above it is a long and large shaped yellow squash, that usually weighs between 2 to 4 pounds.
 Moreover, you can find it throughout autumn and winter seasons.

 The inside is made of tiny strands of squash that look like spaghetti.
 Well it looks like it but, don't get me wrong, it doesn't taste like it.
 It has a very mild flavor and it is quite watery, kind of like zucchini.

-Once the spaghetti squash is cooked, using a fork, scrape the flesh, to reveal the spaghetti texture.
+Once the squash is cooked, using a fork, scrape the flesh, to reveal the spaghetti texture.

-Or you can check out my Stuffed spaghetti squash (gluten-free) recipe : it's delicious and tastes like indulging food when it's, in fact, very healthy.
+Or you can check out my vegetarian stuffed spaghetti squash recipe : it's delicious and tastes like indulging food when it's, in fact, very healthy.